nextflow-io/nextflow/docs/module.md

 As the template files are stored with the modules inside the Project L, Projects A and B can include them without any changing any code.
 Future projects would also be able to include these modules by cloning Project L and including its module (if they were not available on the system).

-Keeping the module template within the script path has several advantages beyond facilitating module sharing across pipelines:
+Beyond facilitating module sharing across pipelines, keeping the module template within the script path has several advantages, including:

-1. Modules are self-contained
+- Modules are self-contained.
-2. Modules can be tested independently from the pipeline(s) that import them
+- Modules can be tested independently from the pipeline(s) that import them.
-3. Modules can be made into libraries
+- Modules can be made into libraries.

 Organizing templates locations allows for a well-structured project.
 In projects with multiple modules that rely on templates, you can organize module scripts and their corresponding templates into logical groups.
 For example: